srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans.md

 ### Scenario 1: Disabled VLAN tagging

-When the lab starts, the startup configration is applied to both SR Linux switches which render them using the following configuration:
+When the lab starts, the [startup configuration][srl-startup] is applied to both SR Linux switches which render them using the following configuration:

 ```srl
 --8<-- "https://raw.githubusercontent.com/srl-labs/srlinux-vlan-handling-lab/main/configs/srl.cfg"